Tropical Biology - San Salvador 2015

 |Dr. Ross Koning||Science 356||860-465-5327

-The 2013 announcement is available for our May 2013 trip.
+The 2015 announcement is available for our May 2015 trip.
 Tropical Biology--San Salvador provides students with an opportunity to study first-hand the biology of tropical terrestrial and marine ecosystems.
 It involves an intensive ten-day field experience on San Salvador Island, Bahamas, at the College of the Bahamas' Gerace Research Centre (GRC).
+The tentative dates for the trip are May 14-25, 2015.
 San Salvador's flora and fauna include both native and intorduced species, making the island a natural laboratory for studying island biogeography.
 Marine studies will focus on coral reef, seagrass bed, mangrove, beach, and rocky shore communities.
 Terrestrial studies will examine cave, sand dune, and upland shrub communities.
 In addition to their field studies, studenst will experience the enchanting culture of a Bahamian "out-island."

 While on the island, you will keep a field notebook that includes descriptions of your daily field and class experiences.
 Nightly lab sessions and discussions will supplement each day's field observations.
 After returning from San Salvador, you will turn in three papers based upon your field experiences and literature-research that focus upon the terrestrial and marine ecosystems of San Salvador.